mhcoffin/fugalist-docs/content/docs/tool/vst-tab/base.md

 ## Stop events

 These MIDI events are sent to stop the sound.
-See [Specifying MIDI events]() for details of how to write MIDI events.
+See [Specifying MIDI events](/docs/tool/vst-tab/midi) for details of how to write MIDI events.

 ## Dynamics

-You can specify either note velocity or a continuous controller (CC) to control velocity:
+You can specify either MIDI note velocity or a MIDI continuous controller (CC) to control velocity:

 #### Velocity

-Just use the word "velocity", optionally followed by an optional range.
+Just use the word "velocity", optionally followed by an range.
 Examples:

     velocity
     velocity 10:120